18F/handbook/_pages/how-we-work/tools/zoom.md

 To schedule a meeting, please post your request in [#wg-videoconf](https://gsa-tts.slack.com/messages/wg-videoconf).
 The request should include the date, time, and applicable time zone.
 If your meeting is recurring, please include the end date.
-At this time, no recurring meetings are being schedule beyond December 2017.
+At this time, no recurring meetings are being scheduled beyond December 2017.
-At this time, please revalidate the meeting request in [#wg-videoconf](https://gsa-tts.slack.com/messages/wg-videoconf).
+Please revalidate the meeting request in [#wg-videoconf](https://gsa-tts.slack.com/messages/wg-videoconf).

 ### Frequently Asked Questions

-Q: If I am hosting a Free meeting and it looks like it will go long, can you promote me to free?
+Q: If I am hosting a Free meeting and it looks like it will go long, can you promote me to Pro?
 A: No. Once your meeting has started, it will not convert to a Pro meeting without restaring the meeting.
 That being said, Pro meetings will convert to Free if the license is needed elsewhere.